We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 When these three signals align, you have a real legacy prospect.
 The HTTP version is the macro filter that narrows your list from millions to thousands.
 TLS version and technology fingerprints narrow it further to prospects where the legacy signal is substantive rather than artifactual.

-At TechnologyChecker, we literally scan for all three signals together across 50M+ domains every month.
+At TechnologyChecker, we literally scan for all three signals together across 29.9 million active domains every month.
 I built the detection pipeline specifically so sales teams could query "HTTP/1.1 + TLS 1.2 + outdated CMS" as a combined filter.
 The number of matching domains globally is a few hundred thousand, not tens of millions.
 That's the difference between a useful prospect list and a mailing list.

 The sales pitch writes itself.
 A company running HTTP/1.1, TLS 1.2, and an outdated CMS in 2026 is probably also running outdated analytics, outdated payment processing, and outdated internal tools.
 They're not going to modernize everything at once, but they're a prime target for anyone selling digital transformation, modern SaaS replacements, or infrastructure monitoring.
 The protocol data tells you which doors to knock on.
 The full technology profile tells you what they'll actually buy.